harrysolovay/constructor-chain/README.md

 ### Note

 It's my humble belief that its alright if it's unclear how a piece of technology will be used.
 This library was built primarily out of enjoyment of the process, and its use cases are a secondary consideration.
 I do believe the `Chainable` type has its place, but who knows?
 TypeScript's statics are unusual beasts: chainables allow us to represent them without actually making use of the type system's representation of statics.
-This enables us to tackle more composition patterns without those gruesome red squiglies (in addition to reducing inheritance boilerplate).
+This enables us to tackle more composition patterns without compiler errors, in addition to reducing inheritance boilerplate.
 If you have a use case in mind, or feedback more generally, please do reach out––I'd love to hear from you!

 ### License